lsst-tstn/tstn-024/index.rst

 `SAL Scripts`_ are the files which contain the logic and coordination of events and CSCs that get executed by the `ScriptQueue`_.
 It is not expected these will be modified during standard night-time operations.
+All `SAL Scripts`_ vary greatly in complexity of the operation being performed.
+These files have a strict format and must contain specific information in order to be capable of execution.
 It is also possible to execute these from a Jupyter Notebook or from the command line when required.
-These files have a strict format and must contain specific information in order to be capable of execution.
+This is particularly useful when actively developing or debugging a script.
+For example, an example of a SAL script that performs a relatively fundamental task is `Enable MTCS <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/lsst/ts/standardscripts/maintel/enable_mtcs.py>`_ which brings all components of the TCS to the enabled state.
+The script is normally a launched using the default configuration which enables all components, however, the flexibility is present to only enable a subset if the observer chooses to do so.
+A more complicated script, such as `Prepare for On-Sky <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/lsst/ts/standardscripts/auxtel/prepare_for_onsky.py>`_ performs a series of order-specific operations to bring the systems online, then open the dome and telescope safely.

 Regular operational scripts are separated into two distinct groups of `SAL Scripts`_; standard and external.

 `Standard Scripts`_ hosts production-level operational scripts that are well tested and understood.
 They must strictly follow the `development guidelines`_ and are subject to rigorous code review.

-`External Scripts`_, on the other hand, works as a staging and user sandbox area for the development `SAL Scripts`_.
+`External Scripts`_, on the other hand, acts as a staging or user sandbox area for the development of `SAL Scripts`_.
-Following the `development guidelines`_ on this package is still recommended (but not strictly enforced) and code is subjected to less rigorous code review.
+Following the `development guidelines`_ on this package is still recommended (but not as strictly enforced) and code is subjected to less rigorous code review.

-Additional details about the classification of different levels of operations can be found in `tstn-010`_, as well as guidelines on how to contribute.
+Additional details about the classification of different levels of operations can be found in `tstn-010`_, as well as guidelines on how to contribute features to the code base.

 .. _ScriptQueue: https://ts-scriptqueue.lsst.io
 .. _SAL Scripts: https://ts-salobj.lsst.io/sal_scripts.html
 .. _Standard Scripts: https://github.com/lsst-ts/ts_standardscripts
 .. _External Scripts: https://github.com/lsst-ts/ts_standardscripts
 .. _development guidelines: https://tssw-developer.lsst.io

 .. _Jupyter-notebooks: